MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 ![A picture containing screenshot Description automatically generated](media/e0ca55484b39509f048f2965d619c21e.jpg)

-A picture containing screenshot Description automatically generated

-A picture containing screenshot Description automatically generated

 The window is similar to the PA Employee Rate Table Maintenance window.

-See *Create an employee rate table* on page 23 for more information.
+See [Create an employee rate table](#create-an-employee-rate-table) on page 23 for more information.

 #### Copy information from another rate table